The SpongeBob Movie: Sponge Out of Water: Plot

-A deranged Sandy suggests sacrificing SpongeBob to appease the "sandwich gods" for Krabby Patties.
-As the town attempts to do so, the latter alerts the crowd that he smells Krabby Patties, which Mr. Krabs also smells.
-The townsfolk follow the scent, which leads to the surface.
-Bubbles returns, telling SpongeBob that he hated his job and is grateful that he was fired.
-He repays SpongeBob by granting him and his friends the ability to breathe on land in order to follow the smell.
+Sandy suggests a sacrifice to the "sandwich gods" for Krabby Patties, and SpongeBob volunteers.
+As the town tries, SpongeBob mentions he smells Krabby Patties, which Mr. Krabs also detects.
+The townsfolk follow the scent to the surface, and Bubbles returns, expressing his disdain for his job and gratitude to be fired.
+He thanks SpongeBob by allowing him and his friends to breathe on land to follow the smell.

-The team, now animated in CGI lands on a beach and discovers that the smell leads to Burger Beard's ship, which he has converted into a food truck.
-Burger Beard is revealed to have stolen the formula using the magical book.
-He then uses the book to banish the group to an island full of pelicans.
+The team lands on a beach and discovers that the smell leads to Burger Beard's ship, which he has converted into a food truck.
+Burger Beard is revealed to have stolen the formula using the magical book, which he then uses to banish the group to an island full of pelicans.
 SpongeBob uses the page Sandy had to transform himself and the others into superheroes.
 They return and find Burger Beard, who drives away with the formula, and give chase.
-During the ensuing battle, the team destroys the book, but Burger Beard manages to overpower them.
+The team destroys the book during the ensuing battle, but Burger Beard manages to overpower them.

-Plankton appears as a muscle-bound hero and attacks Burger Beard.
-With SpongeBob’s help, the two reclaim the formula and send Burger Beard flying back to Bikini Atoll.
-The gang uses the final page's magic to return to Bikini Bottom.
-With the Krabby Patties back, the city is returned to normal and Plankton resumes his role as business rival.
+Plankton, who has become a muscle-bound hero, attacks Burger Beard.
+With SpongeBob's help, they reclaim the formula and send Burger Beard flying to Bikini Atoll.
+Using the final page's magic, the gang returns to Bikini Bottom.
+With the Krabby Patties back, the city returns to normal, and Plankton resumes his business rivalry.